SezerGuvener/arslan-compass/README.md

 - You can turn the compass on and off with the `/compass` command.
 - Lightweight and easy to use.

-## Shortcomings

-- When the compass is on, the compass continues to appear on the character selection screen.
-I can't figure out how to fix this, so if anyone can figure it out, please contact me on Discord.
-- Discord User ID: 333922744238342146

 ## Installation

 1. Download the repository or clone it to the `resources` folder on your FiveM server.